Your digital hub

 Use a computer

 Library members can use our computers to get online or use word processing, spreadsheet and presentation software.
-Due to COVID-19 you can currently only book a PC for one hour.
+Due to COVID-19 you can currently only book a PC for one hour and only one person can use the computer at a time.

 If you don't have your library card, aren't a member, or are just visiting Barnsley, you'll need some ID showing your name.

 Printing and scanning